luost26/PrexSyn/docs/getting-started/installation.md

 conda activate prexsyn
 ```

-Install [PrexSyn Engine](https://github.com/luost26/prexsyn-engine).
+Install [PrexSyn Engine](https://github.com/luost26/prexsyn-engine){: target="_blank" }.
 This package is only available via conda for now.
 RDKit will be installed as a dependency in this step.

 ```bash
 conda install luost26::prexsyn-engine